 Direction

-From Arnulfstraße, keep north, follow Luisenstraße and after eight minutes you will have reached your first tour highlight.
+From Arnulfstraße, keep northwards, follow Luisenstraße and after eight minutes you will have reached your first tour highlight.

 Königsplatz

 Königsplatz was laid out in 1806.
-Architecturally, it is closely related to the entire layout of Maxvorstadt and especially Brienner Straße, the former Wittelsbach Fürstenweg.
-The architect Karl von Fischer wanted to break up the strict classicist order of the boulevard with squares and green spaces.
-In designing the Königsplatz, he was guided by the ancient model of the Acropolis.
+Architecturally, it is closely linked to the entire Maxvorstadt area and especially Brienner Strasse, the former Wittelsbacher Fürstenweg.
+The master builder Karl von Fischer wanted to break up the strict classical order of the boulevard with squares and green spaces.
+He modelled the design of Königsplatz on the ancient Acropolis.

-During the Nazi era, Brienner Strasse and Königsplatz underwent numerous changes that alienated their original character.
-Königsplatz in particular was used for Nazi marches and also for the burning of books.
+During the Nazi era, Brienner Strasse and Königsplatz underwent numerous changes, so that the original character was alienated.
+Königsplatz in particular was used for Nazi marches and book burnings.
 The former design of the square was completely reversed.
-All greenery was removed and buildings were erected in the Nazi style.
-The entire square was covered with huge granite slabs.
-During the air raids towards the end of the war, the square was covered with tarpaulins on which paintings simulated dense residential development.
-Nevertheless, the classical buildings in particular were severely damaged.
+All greenery was removed and Nazi-style buildings were erected.
+The entire square was paved with huge granite slabs.
+During the air raids towards the end of the war, the square was covered with tarpaulins painted to simulate dense residential development.
+Nevertheless, the neoclassical buildings in particular were badly damaged.

 In 1987/88, Königsplatz was almost restored to its original aesthetic.

-Today the square is used for open-air concerts, festivals or demonstrations.
+Today, the square is used for open-air concerts, festivals and demonstrations.

 Königsplatz